zdcthomas/nix-brown-bag/README.md

 # The Point of Nix

-Nix boils down to a D.A.G of "derivations"
+Nix boils down to a D.A.G(Directed Acyclic Graph) of "derivations"

 ---